 Themed Scavenger Hunt: Compile a list of ‘things’ that have a common theme, such as nautical, animal, clothing, horticultural, etc.

-Take a look at Treasure Hunt to enjoy a similar hunt which takes place over a much larger area (coming soon.)
+Take a look at Treasure Hunt to enjoy a similar hunt that takes place over a much larger area.

 Open the Virtual Adaptation tab to learn how to present this activity online.

 Issue your list to small teams which have been gathered together in breakout rooms.
 Request that each item that is sourced must be photographed (for proof) and uploaded to a central spot such as a dedicated (private) remote learning web page, ie at the end of the hunt, it should be possible to view a collage of screenshots and photographs of each object.
 Note, for verification purposes, require that the photograph must feature a team member holding the item, ie it’s very easy to source images of anything via Google these days.

 Medley of extremely fun, interactive balloon games.

 Exhausting variant of a classic team-based wide game.